Archibald Fisken

-Archibald Clyde Wanliss Fisken CMG, OBE, MC (11 March 1897 – 20 June 1970) was an Australian politician.
-His grandson is Liberal Senator Michael Ronaldson.
+Archibald Clyde Wanliss Fisken CMG, OBE, MC (11 March 1897 – 20 June 1970) was an Australian soldier and politician.
+He was a member of the House of Representatives from 1934 to 1937, representing the United Australia Party (UAP).

 Early life

 Fisken was born at Ballarat, Victoria, to grazier Archibald James Fisken and Beatrice Mary, née Wanliss.
 He attended E.N.
 Maryatt's Church of England Grammar School for Boys, Ballarat College and Geelong Church of England Grammar School before his 1916 commission in the Royal Field Artillery.
 He served on the Western Front from 1916 to 1918; in 1918 he was awarded the Military Cross and promoted to lieutenant, although he was also wounded.

 Returning from the war, Fisken maintained the family property (Lal Lal, in the family since 1846) at Yendon.
 He was elected to the Shire of Buninyong Council in 1922 and remained a councillor until his death, being president in 1931–32, 1946–47, 1957–58 and 1966–67.
 He was prominent in the community, both as a sportsman and as a pastoralist.
 He married Elspeth Anne Cameron on 20 February 1924 at Ross, Tasmania.